How to Become a CWPA Referee

 REQUIREMENTS FOR BECOMING A CWPA OFFICIAL

-- Fill out the Referee Registration Form.
+- Fill out the Referee Registration Form (CLICK HERE).

 - File a CWPA Varsity/Club Availability Form: Will be posted once hosts are determined for that season.
+Typically men’s varsity is posted in July and men’s collegiate club in August.
+For women’s competition, varsity is typically posted in December and collegiate club in January.

 - If you are a beginning referee your first assignments will be at the club level with a senior CWPA official for evaluation/education.
 If you are an experienced referee you will be evaluated on your first assignment by a senior referee to determine your level of ability for future assignments.

 - You are required to have a whistle and all-white attire.
+The league will provide a shirt with the CWPA logo.